aklom/wp3/README.md

 :fuelpump: <b> Data Acquisition System </b>

-Extracting comments of Tunisian users with Facebook Graph API and Youtube API.
+Extracting comments of Tunisian users with Facebook Graph API and Youtube API related to some entities we defined.

 :bath: <b> Data Cleaning System </b>